pbamotra/website/_posts/2018-08-30-default-japanese-fonts-for-linux.md

 ---
 layout: post
-title: Fixing Japanese on Arch Linux
+title: Fixing Broken Japanese Fonts on Arch Linux
 byline: How to configure default system fonts and input for working with Japanese on Arch Linux.
 date: 2018-08-30
 tags: [linux, beginner, japanese]
 comments: false
 ---

-Setting up fonts for non-latin languages can be a bit difficult on Arch Linux.
+Setting up fonts for Japanese and other non-latin languages can be a bit difficult on Arch Linux.
 I find that every time I configure a new system I forget how to make it work perfectly, and I end up wasting hours trying to find the right answers.

 So I'm writing this as a reference in case I ever need to do it again.